July 21, 2015 Mark Bornstein

 But full-length on-demand webinars aren’t your only option for repurposing live presentations.
-For example, you could break the full recording into mini webinars that you release on demand.
+For example, you could break the full recording into mini-webinars that you release on demand.
 Or you could include those shorter video segments as pre-recorded clips in your live webinars.
-You could even take the event global, streaming all or part of the presentation live as part of a scheduled webinar.
+You could even take the event globally, streaming all or part of the presentation live as part of a scheduled webinar.

 Option 3: Screen Sharing

 Technology companies can use webinars to create bottom-of-the-funnel marketing presentations with live product demos.
 During the live event, the presenter can share the screen in the slide area of the console and demonstrate software or key product features.